heritage-happenings/heritage-happenings.github.io/Blog/2025/07/20/Ringing-the-Bell.md

 # Ringing the Bell ~ 6/12/2025

-_By Tom King and Val Szigeti_
+_By Tom and Val

-Last month, we went to New York City to watch our older son, Ryan, ring the bell at the stock exchange as [Chime]( https://www.chime.com/), the company he co-founded with his business partner Chris Britt 13 years ago, went public.
+Last month, we went to New York City to watch our older son, Ryan, ring the bell at the stock exchange as [Chime]( https://www.chime.com/), the company he co-founded with his business partner Chris 13 years ago, went public.

-Ryan’s Executive Assistant, Melissa Parker, made all the arrangements for us, including travel by private jet, hotel accommodations, private car with driver, access to the NASDAQ stock exchange, dinner reservations and much more – we were pampered!
+Ryan’s Executive Assistant, Melissa, made all the arrangements for us, including travel by private jet, hotel accommodations, private car with driver, access to the NASDAQ stock exchange, dinner reservations and much more – we were pampered!

 ![Chime at NASDAQ](https://heritage-happenings.github.io/Blog/2025/07/20/ChimeAtNASDAQ.JPG)

-Julia King (David’s wife), Alana King (14), Tom, Jennifer King (Ryan’s wife), Melina King (11), Ryan, Val, David King
+Julia (David’s wife), Alana, Tom, Jennifer (Ryan’s wife), Melina, Ryan, Val, David King

 When you travel by private jet, you don’t have to get to the executive terminal hours ahead of time, you don’t have to go through security, the pilot loads your luggage, and when everyone’s onboard, you take off.
 Cabin pressure is such that your ears don’t pop, you travel at 45,000 – 50,000 feet, flying time is shorter, you can turn your chair 360 degrees, and there’s even a bed to sleep on.
 Your pre-ordered meal is served on white tablecloths — we decided we could get used to this.